opennorth/jquery-findyourrep-ca/README.md

 This plugin extends and reuses code from the [Sunlight Foundation](https://sunlightfoundation.com/)'s [jQuery Find-Your-Rep](https://github.com/sunlightlabs/jquery-findyourrep) plugin.

+For another take on this, check out The Tyee's [plugin](https://github.com/TheTyee/jquery-findyournextrep-ca) and [demo](http://thetyee.github.io/jquery-findyournextrep-ca/).

 ## Example

 Try the [demo](https://opennorth.github.io/jquery-findyourrep-ca/) (a good test address is `A1A1A1` for St. John's, NL).
 The full example code is: